 In addition, because Ryobi is owned by the same parent company, many of their products come out of the same manufacturing plants like Milwaukee tools, and we all know that Milwaukee is some of the most impressive quality out there.

-On the other hand, the Japanese-based company, Makita is an entirely their own company.
+On the other hand, the Japanese-based company, Makita is entirely their own company.
 In fact, they don’t fall under the umbrella of certain larger corporate ownership.

 Though they certainly take advantage of outsourcing manufacturing to lessen manufacturing costs, built quality has never at all been a problem with Makita as they have always been at the absolute forefront of performance as well as reliability.